msmid/markdown2docbook/README.md

     If you don't want to use root (division-level) element, leave it blank.
 For example:
     `md2doc:convert($input, 'chapter', '')`
-    **WARNING** This usage does not return well-formed document!
+    **WARNING** This usage may not return well-formed document!

     If you leave second and third argument blank, eg. `md2doc:convert($input, '','')`, headline grouping will use sect1-6 and no        division and no component elements are used.
-This also does not produce well-formed document.
+This also may not produce well-formed document.

   * **md2doc:read-file(xs:string $uri, xs:string $encoding)**
     Attempts to read a file on path defined by $uri.
 If file can be located and has correct enconding as supplied by second      argument, function returns content of the file as a string.
 Otherwise, it shows error message.
 You can use this to supply     input for convert() functions.